 - Believing that you can use substances again without triggering addiction

-- Knowing an excessive amount of addiction treatment knowledge but not having the ability to apply that knowledge
+- Knowing an excessive amount of addiction treatment knowledge but unable to apply it

 Dangers of Chronic Relapsing Disease

 Relapsing after being sober for a while can shock the body’s system.
-As a result, relapsing from certain substances can easily cause people to overdose and die.
-This is due to the fact that people who haven’t used substances for a while have lower tolerances for substances than before.
-Therefore, it now takes fewer drugs to get a person that was formerly addicted to a substance high or drunk.
+As a result, relapsing can be physically dangerous.
+This is because people who haven’t used substances for a while have lower tolerances for them than before.
+Therefore, it now takes smaller amounts of substances to take effect in a person, sometimes leading to overdose and even death.

 How to Prevent Chronic Relapsing Disease